-Asked for their outlook for prices of regularly purchased goods and services one year out, 60.7% of respondents said they expected prices to rise, a decline of 3.1ppt from 63.8% in the previous month.
-However, the proportion of respondents expecting prices to fall remained flat.
-The response rate for no change rose 3.1ppt.
-The response rate for "a rise of less than 2%" also rose 3.7ppt, showing a rise in the number of investors expecting prices to remain flat or rise slightly.
+When asked for their outlook for prices of regularly purchased goods and services one year out, 47.2% of respondents said they expected prices to rise, up 3.7ppt from the previous month.
+The response rate for "rise of less than 2%" was up 5.2ppt m-m, while that for "fall of less than 2%" was down 4.3ppt.